Kirka: Background and family

 Kirill Babitzin was born in Helsinki in 1950 to a Russian family.
-His father, Leon Babitzin was from St. Petersburg and fled to Finland in the aftermath of the October Revolution.
-His mother, Elizaveta Babitzin (née Zarubina) was partially of German-Russian descent and was born in Lappeenranta.
-He first got into music at the age of five when his grandmother gave him an accordion.
-He won an accordion competition at the age of ten.
+His father, Leo Babitzin was born in 1914 in St. Petersburg and fled to Finland in the aftermath of the October Revolution.

+Kirill's mother, Elizaveta, was partially of German-Russian descent and was born in a part of Karelia that Finland was later forced to cede to the Soviet Union.
+Elizaveta's father had been a commandant in the Russian Navy and committed suicide when the Bolsheviks came to fetch him.
+There had also been other officers of the Imperial Russian Army in the families of both of Kirka's parents.